-Mrs Lindsay Carling, Faculty Leader
+Mrs Lindsay Carling – Faculty Leader

-Miss Rebecca Harding, Second in Faculty
+Ms Rebecca Harding – Second in Faculty

-Miss Kendal Graham, Teacher of Technology
+Miss Kendal Graham – Teacher of Food and Design & Technology

 Students in our college will be the innovators, entrepreneurs, leaders and citizens of the next millennium and we aim to equip them to be able to cope with rapid, technological changes.
 Alongside this, students are encouraged to pursue goals of self-esteem and personal responsibility.
 Above all, we hope that students at High Tunstall College of Science find Technology and Enterprise ‘inventive and fun’ both whilst they are studying now and during their later life experiences.